rbharatc/m2x-nanode/README.md

 ### Update Location API ###

-The update Location API can be used to update the location of a datasource.
+The update Location API can be used to update the location of a device.
 The calling interface is as follows:

 ```
 // Values of data type: